VictorCyprien/barbuc-api/README.md

         - `pip install -r requirements.dev.txt`
         - `pip install -e ./`

-7. Setup Docker Network
+7. Setup Docker
+    __Note__ : You need to install Docker to use this API Check this link to download Docker : https://www.docker.com/get-started/

+    To check if Docker is installed, open a terminal and type : `docker` If you have a command list, congratulation you just install Docker !

-    First, you need to create a network :
+    Then, you need to create a network :
     - `docker network create barbuc-network`

-    Then, you can create containers for MongoDB and Redis
+    After this, you can create containers for MongoDB and Redis

 8. Setup MongoDB in Docker
     - Pull a mongo image `docker pull mongo`